-Having spent more than 35 years helping to build and run the world’s largest online brokerage, Joe Ricketts today has returned to his roots, focusing on a variety of entrepreneurial and philanthropic ventures.
+Having spent more than 35 years helping to establish and run the world’s largest online brokerage, Joe Ricketts today has returned to his roots, focusing on a variety of entrepreneurial and philanthropic ventures.

-A pioneer in the use of technology to revolutionize the financial services sector – as well as an international leader in developing new services for the self-directed investor – Mr. Ricketts founded the company now known as TD Ameritrade, the largest online brokerage and a recognized national leader in securities trading and clearing.
+A pioneer in the use of technology to revolutionize the financial services sector, Mr. Ricketts founded the company now known as TD Ameritrade, a securities industry leader that empowers self-directed investors with powerful and innovative investment tools and training.

-After graduating Creighton University with a B.A. in economics in 1968, Mr. Ricketts began his professional career first as an investment advisor with Ricketts&Co., then a registered representative with Dean Witter, and later a branch manager at Dun&Bradstreet.
+After graduating Creighton University in 1968 with an economics degree, Mr. Ricketts began his professional career first as an investment advisor with Ricketts & Co., then as a registered representative with Dean Witter, and later a branch manager at Dun & Bradstreet.
 In 1975, he co-founded First Omaha Securities, a retail securities brokerage firm in Omaha, Nebraska.
-Under Ricketts’ leadership, First Omaha Securities was among the first companies to recognize the potential of the discount securities market.
+Under Ricketts’ leadership, First Omaha Securities was among the first companies to recognize the potential of the newly deregulated discount securities market.
 The company grew quickly and, through the use of innovative technology and marketing, evolved into TD Ameritrade, which today manages hundreds of billions of dollars in client assets and leads its competitors with hundreds of thousands of trades per day.

 A native of Nebraska, Mr. Ricketts now lives in Little Jackson Hole, Wyoming.
-Joe and his wife of more than 40 years have four children and twelve grandchildren.
+Mr. Ricketts and his wife of more than 40 years have four children and twelve grandchildren.

 Inspired by the natural beauty of North America—and in particular Wyoming’s Upper Hoback Valley—Joe Ricketts has devoted considerable time and resources to a variety of undertakings aimed at conserving the nation’s wildlife and wilderness areas.
 Over the years, he has been a major donor to many conservation organizations, including Ducks Unlimited, The Nature Conservancy, Trout Unlimited, and the Wyoming Wetlands Society.
 In 2013, he formalized his commitment to responsible environmental stewardship by creating The Ricketts Conservation Foundation.
 Mr. Ricketts’ conservation record includes: